aferri-alstom/vscode-vba/README.md

 end sub

 ' by typing pfunc
-public function function_name() as boolean  ' Preferred return type will be asked when inserting the snippet
+public function function_name() as boolean  ' Return type will be asked when inserting the snippet
     ' Add something here
     function_name = true
 end function